Bobby Vinton: Honors and achievements

 In the early 1990s, Vinton found himself booked as a guest star at the Roy Clark Theatre in Branson, Missouri.
 He was unsure of his ability to draw at what was then a country-western-themed resort, and was shocked at the massive turnout for his concerts there.
 He was so impressed with the Branson model that he invested millions in building the Bobby Vinton Blue Velvet Theatre and enjoyed ten successful years there.
 In 2002 the theatre was sold to David King, creator and producer of Spirit of the Dance.
 Vinton returned to Branson periodically for limited engagements at the theatre.

 Billboard Magazine called Bobby Vinton "the all-time most successful love singer of the 'Rock-Era'".
 From 1962 to 1972, Vinton had had more Billboard number 1 hits than any other male vocalist, including Elvis Presley and Frank Sinatra.
 In recognition of his recording career, Vinton was awarded a star on the Hollywood Walk of Fame, located at 6916 Hollywood Blvd.

 Vinton's alma mater, Duquesne University, awarded him an honorary doctorate in music in 1978.

-In 2011, Grammy Award winner Jimmy Sturr and His Orchestra recorded the "Polish Prince" song, a tip of the hat to Vinton, and included it on their Grammy-nominated Not Just Another Polka CD.
-The song was written by Johnny Prill and was based on the 1978 autobiography The Polish Prince – Bobby Vinton.